15251/gradecard/README.md

 	1. This contains a record of all scores, attendance, and anything else you would like to manage.
 	2. The `export` tab in this spreadsheet contains all the data that is actually pushed to student cards, and so should be spot checked before every sync.
 Also, make sure that you only include columns that you intend students to see on their student cards.
 	3. The `roster` tab is where the student roster will be populated.
 	4. All other tabs can be customized to fit your course structure.
-	5. An example of this spreadsheet can be found here.
-Again, `export` and `roster` are the only required tabs.
 2. The `Student Card Template` spreadsheet is the base of every student’s card.
 	1. Data synced appears in the `Data` tab in columns A and B, where column A contains keys and column B contains values.
 This data will come directly from the `export` tab.
 	2. You can customize `Dashboard` and `Scores` tabs such that it is helpful and clear to students.

 Now, update `secrets.py` with the `GRADECARD_SPREADSHEET_ID`, `BASE_STUDENT_SPREADSHEET_ID`, and `STUDENT_CARDS_FOLDER_ID`.
 You may push this update to Github.
 Gradecard is now set up.
 # Creating Student Cards
 ### Adding a roster